Spatio-temporal probabilistic forecast using MMAF-guided learning: Spatio-temporal embedding and features

 is the \emph{future cone of influence} related to the spatial-time point $(t,x) \in \R \times \R$.
 By using an STOU process as the underlying model, we implicitly assume that the following sets

 are respectively describing the values of the field that have a direct influence on the determination of $\bb{Z}_t(x)$ and the future field values influenced by $\bb{Z}_t(x)$.
 We can then infer the causal relationship between space-time points described above by estimating the constant $c$ from the observed raster data, which we call \emph{the speed of information propagation} in the physical system under analysis.
-The concept of causality used in the paper can be inscribed in the potential outcome framework described by Rubin in \cite{Rubin}.
+The concept of causality used in the paper can be inscribed in the potential outcomes framework described by \cite{Rubin}.

 The STOU is a stationary and Markovian random field.
-Moreover, an STOU exhibits exponentially decaying temporal autocorrelation (just like the temporal Ornstein-Uhlenbeck process) and has a spatial autocorrelation structure determined by the shape of the ambit set.
-In addition, this class of fields admits non-separable autocovariances, which are desirable in practice \cite{STOU}.
+Moreover, an STOU exhibits exponentially decaying temporal autocorrelation (just like the temporal Ornstein-Uhlenbeck process) and spatial autocorrelation.
+In addition, this class of fields admits non-separable autocovariances, which are desirable in practice \citep{STOU}.
 The STOU is a member of a broader class of random fields called \emph{mixed moving average fields}, MMAF in short, see \cite{mmafGL}.
 All MMAFs are stationary and $\theta$-lex-weakly dependent random fields.
-This means that independently on their distribution we can assess the asymptotic dependence structure of such fields.
+This means that independent of their distribution, we can assess the asymptotic dependence structure of such fields, described in our framework by the definition below.

-\begin{Definition} Let $\textbf{Z}$ be an $\mathbb{R}$-valued random field.
+\begin{definition} Let $\textbf{Z}$ be an $\mathbb{R}$-valued random field.
 Then, $\textbf{Z}$ is called $\theta$-lex-weakly dependent if

 where